 Please see below selected recent attention-related change.

-See also: Halcyon Attention Headlines
+See also: What's New? - Attention

 Man is nothing else but that which he makes of himself.
 That is the first principle of existentialism